kf5upm/Portfolio/README.md

 ### SFM-Apps-Page

 This is a rewrite of a React application that had been purchased in the past, but require hand editing of JSON data to add/modify entries.
-I wrote the front end in Angular and the backend using a C# Web App and API based on an SQLite database.
+I wrote the front end in Angular and the backend using an ASP.NET Web API and Web App with SQLite for database.

+Technologies:
+- ASP.NET Web API
+- ASP.NET Web Application
+- Angular
+- SQLite

 ![image](https://github.com/kf5upm/SFM-Apps-Page/assets/38869645/b24d7046-c3a2-427d-adf8-353268b30756)